HarryXiong24/HarryXiong24.github.io/src/en/article/sort-algorithm.md

 ::: tip Hint
 However, a key assumption of counting sort is that the minimum possible value in the array is 0 (no negative numbers) and the maximum value is some positive integer K.

-So if your array includes some negative numbers, please remember to do a map that keeps all numbers are positive.
+So if your array includes some negative numbers, please remember to do a map to keep all numbers positive.

 For example, an array with values between -5 and 10 can be mapped to values between 0 and 15, perform counting sort, and then remap to the original -5 to 10 range.